saolalab/clawforce/docs/guide/principles.md

 - **MCP Registry** — Prefer official or internal MCP servers over arbitrary HTTP endpoints
 - **Avoid unvetted tools** — Limit agents to software and MCPs you’ve reviewed

-### 3. Use Internal MaaS (Model-as-a-Service)
+### 3. Use Internal MaaS (MCP-as-a-Service)

-- **Internal MaaS** — Point agents to your internal LLM APIs for governance, cost control, and compliance
+- **Internal MaaS** — Point agents to your internal MCP servers for governance, cost control, and compliance
 - **LiteLLM** — Works with any OpenAI-compatible endpoint
 - **Data residency** — Keeps prompts and responses within your infrastructure